MakeSchool-Tutorials/Makestagram-Swift-V3/Q20-Building-The-Timeline/content.md

 Here we follow the same steps, except we write `NSNull()` to delete posts in our timeline of a followee that we're removing.
 See how easy that was?

-# Updating the timeline
+# Reading the Timeline

-Now that we have all of the methods in our service layer working, let's replace our `HomeViewController` with the correct data.
-Instead of displaying our own posts, let's display our timeline.
-Before we do that, we'll have to make a few more service methods to display our timeline.
-The first will be to read the data for a single post.
-Navigate to our `PostService` and create the following class method:
+We've now added all of the service methods for writing and creating our timeline in our database.
+Next, we'll need to set up a few more service methods to read the timeline from our database.

+First, since we don't store the entire post object in our timeline JSON tree, we'll need to perform a *join*.
+This means we'll need to use the information provided by the timeline data to fetch more data from our database.
+In our case, we'll use the `postKey` and `poster_uid` of each timeline post object to read the corresponding post.

+We'll start by create a new service method in our `PostService` that fetches a single post based on the `postKey` and `posterUID`.

+> [action]
+Add the following method to your `PostService`:
+>
     static func show(forKey postKey: String, posterUID: String, completion: @escaping (Post?) -> Void) {
         let ref = FIRDatabase.database().reference().child("posts").child(posterUID).child(postKey)
+>
         ref.observeSingleEvent(of: .value, with: { (snapshot) in
             guard let post = Post(snapshot: snapshot) else {
                 return completion(nil)
             }
+>
             LikeService.isPostLiked(post) { (isLiked) in
                 post.isLiked = isLiked
                 completion(post)
             }
         })
     }

-Here we'll read a single post from the database and returned the associated post.
-This will allow us to read each post from our timeline.
-Add the following to our `UserService`:
+This method reads a single post from the database and returns the associated post.
+This will help us read each post from our timeline.
+Next we'll need to create a service method in our `UserService` for fetching the current user's timeline.

+> [action]
+Open `UserService.swift` and implementing the following:

     static func timeline(completion: @escaping ([Post]) -> Void) {
         let currentUser = User.current